 The faithful love of the Lord never ends!
 His mercies never cease.
 Great is His faithfulness; His mercies begin afresh each morning.
 (Lamentations 3:22-23)

 J. I. Packer said that optimism without the Lord hopes for the best without any guarantee of its arriving.
 It is whistling in the dark.
 But Christian hope, by contrast, is faith looking ahead to God fulfilling His promises.
 Our Christian burial service speaks of the sure and certain hope of the Resurrection to eternal life, through our Lord Jesus Christ.
 Humanistic optimism (without God) is a wish without justification.
 Christian hope is a certainty, guaranteed by the Lord Himself.
-Humanistic optimism cannot be sure whether good things will ever actually come.
-Based on God’s own promises, Christian hope expresses knowledge that every day of our life, and every moment beyond it, the best is yet to come.
+Secular optimism cannot be sure whether good things will ever actually come.
+Based on God’s own promises, Christian hope expresses knowledge that in every day of our life, and every moment beyond it, the best is yet to come for Jesus’ followers.

 Here are some “Reasons for Christ-based Optimism” from Scripture.
 Some of my comments build on the teaching of Dr. Tony Evans.